dremio/dbt-dremio/tests/README.md

 To run our tests, a test environment must be set up.

+1. Install dev requirements using `pip install -r dev_requirements.txt` from the dbt-dremio directory.
 1. First, create a tests/.env file with the following content.
 Note you will have to fill in the Dremio hostname, username and password.
     ```
     DREMIO_HOST=